SteffenEger/global-explainability-metrics/README.md

 # Global Explainability of BERT-Based Metrics by Disentangling along Linguistic Factors

 Code and data for our EMNLP 2021 paper.
+We represent metrics as linear combinations of linguistic factors, thus contribute to their global explainability.

 # Dependencies
 ## For calculating scores: